publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch58/schIII/m__us_usc_t15_s3151.md

     (c) __Civil action by Attorney General__

-        When a matter is referred to the Attorney General pursuant to subsection (b) of this section, or whenever the Attorney General has reason to believe that a recipient is engaged in a pattern or practice in violation of the provisions of this section, the Attorney General may bring a civil action in the appropriate United States district court for any and all appropriate relief.
+        When a matter is referred to the Attorney General pursuant to subsection (b), or whenever the Attorney General has reason to believe that a recipient is engaged in a pattern or practice in violation of the provisions of this section, the Attorney General may bring a civil action in the appropriate United States district court for any and all appropriate relief.

     (d) __Enforcement analysis in Report of President__